London Market Report

 St. Thomas and Elgin County

 St. Thomas and surrounding Elgin County is a short drive south of London.
-Its population of 50K is mostly based in St. Thomas, with just under 10K residents based in surrounding rural areas alongside the small townships of Central Elgin, West Elgin, Dutton-Dunwich, Southwold, Aylmer, Bayham, and Malahide.
-In terms of overall resale units sold, it is fourth largest GLA region after London South, North, and East.
-While sales activity is still down from historical levels, it remains a more active market than London, with unit sales over the past 12 months only down 10% when compared to the trailing 5-year average.
+Its population of 50K is mostly based in St. Thomas, with just under 10K residents based in surrounding rural areas and the small townships of Central Elgin, West Elgin, Dutton-Dunwich, Southwold, Aylmer, Bayham, and Malahide.
+In terms of overall resale units sold, it is the largest GLA region after London's three boroughs.
+While sales activity is still down from historical levels, it remains a more active market than London, with unit sales over the past 12 months only down 9% when compared to the trailing 5-year average.

 Community Overview